Connect with others who understand.

 Risks of Massage

-• Skin irritation from oils or lotions
+• Skin irritation from certain oils or lotions

-• Aggravation of an existing psoriasis flare
+• Worsening of an active flare

 How To Safely Get a Massage